Home Field Advantage

 - Two game tickets to see the Badgers play in historic Camp Randall Stadium (includes seat back upgrade!)

 - Campus-area accommodations for Friday and Saturday nights

-- Full breakfast and a complimentary parking at all hotel locations
+- Full breakfast and a complimentary parking spot at all hotel locations

 - Special welcome gift bag to start your weekend off right